mpp-hep/DarkFlow/README.md

 # DarkFlow

-To access the latest stable version of the code with the added Neural Spline Flow implementation, navigate to the <darkflow_stable> branch
+Wubba Lubba Dub Dub!!

+You are currently in the right branch to access the latest stable build of this repo!